HWVictor/HWVictor.github.io/README.md

 ## /blog

-Cotains the layout of the blog page, which includes a title and a for loop for displaying each blog
+Cotains the layout of the blog page, which includes a title and a for loop for displaying each blog.
+It Inherits the default layout

 ## /css